Chapter 6.20

 5. Rights of Parties.
 Each party shall have the right to call and examine witnesses, to introduce exhibits, to cross-examine opposing witnesses on any matter relevant to the issues of the hearing even though the matter was not raised in the direct examination, to impeach any witness regardless of which party first called him or her to testify, to present rebuttal evidence and to represent himself or herself or to be represented by anyone of his or her choice who is lawfully permitted to do so.
 No appellant shall be required to testify without his or her consent.

 6. At the conclusion of the hearing, the hearing authority shall prepare a written decision that either grants or conditionally grants or denies the appeal, and contains findings of fact and conclusions.
-Notice of the written decision, including a copy thereof, shall be filed with the administrator and served not later than 30 days following the date on which the hearing is closed on the appellant and on other persons who appeared at the hearing and requested a copy.
+Notice of the written decision, including a copy thereof, shall be filed with the public works director, and/or his or her designee, and served not later than 30 days following the date on which the hearing is closed on the appellant and on other persons who appeared at the hearing and requested a copy.
 Service shall be by personal delivery or certified mail.